Ask A Therapist: Is masturbation possible after trauma?

 You can connect with one of our therapists or coaches using our intake form.
 We offer individual and relationship support.
 In addition, check back regularly for support group openings where you can be in community while healing.
 All of our offerings are anti-oppressive, affirming of neurodiversity, queer-centered, and supportive of trans identities.

-Have questions for a therapist?
+Have a question for a therapist?
 Want to see it answered in our Ask A Therapist column?
 Submit your question here!

 Photo Credit: I May Destroy You